lif31up/model-agnostic-meta-learning/README.md

 ```
 ---
 ## Technical Highlights
+Although MAML is one of the most prominent few-shot learning algorithms, it's mathematically complex even compared to other modern deep learning approaches.
+Both the learning and evaluation processes consist of two stages.

 ### Inner Loop
+The inner loop is the first stage of MAML's algorithm where task-specific adaptations occur.
+It involves taking a small number of examples (support set) from a new task and creating parameters for each task.
+It then performs gradient updates to quickly adapt the model parameters for that specific task.

 ```python
 def inner_update(self, task):
   local_params = {name: param.clone() for name, param in self.named_parameters()}